fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1c.md

 )
 ```

-In the first row, the application imports the _useState_-function:
+In the first row, the application imports the _useState_ function:

 ```js
 import React, { useState } from 'react'